ecronix/react-most-wanted/README.md

 * *theming*
 * *internationalization*

 All these features can be programmed from scratch.
-But why should you do this to you?
-Out there are so mutch greate developers creating greate application, libraries and tools to help them and you to develop fast and easy.
+But why should you do this?
+Out there are so mutch greate developers creating greate applications, libraries and tools to help them and you to develop fast and easy.
 This should also be a small part from my side to help other make they'r starting with react much easier.

 If all that is true why did I create this project?
 There must be already a starter kit for react applications!
 Well, there are lots of them but unfortunaly non of them was as I would like it to be.
 Some don't have enough fatures to just start and some are have so many that I had to delete features I don't need.
 I want to create a starting point that has, as said before, my **personal** "Most Wanted" features.
 If someone likes it, greate :)

 The further text explains witch libraries/modules are used and why.
 Some of them are installed and used in they're `pure` way as in documentation described so in that cases we will just show the link to the official documentation to awoid outdated descriptions of the usage.